flyteorg/flyte/rsts/community/troubleshoot.rst

 Issues with long running workflow executions (more than an hour)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+- Flyte users may see this error when long-running workflow executions (typcially after an hour) are returned by flytekit:
 - ```flytekit.exceptions.scopes.FlyteScopedUserException: An error occurred (ExpiredToken) when calling the AssumeRole operation: The security token included in the request is expired```
 - ```Called process exited with error code: 1.
 Stderr dump:\n\nb'upload failed: ../../tmp/flyte-kvw3xxto/sandbox/local_flytekit/engine_dir/error.pb to s3://<s3_bucket>/metadata/propeller/<project_name>-development-<execution_id>/n1/data/0/error.pb An error occurred (AccessDenied) when calling the PutObject operation: Access Denied```
-- instruction is explained  `here <https://aws.amazon.com/blogs/security/enable-federated-api-access-to-your-aws-resources-for-up-to-12-hours-using-iam-roles/>`__
+- The issue might be mitigated by increasing the session duration with `this instruction. <https://aws.amazon.com/blogs/security/enable-federated-api-access-to-your-aws-resources-for-up-to-12-hours-using-iam-roles/>`__
 - To verify the assumed IAM role has the PutObject permissions.
-You can verify this by checking the service account annotated role. ```kubectl get sa -n /<project_name>-development my-aws-role -o yaml```
+You can verify this by checking the service account annotated role. ```kubectl get sa -n <project_name>-development my-aws-role -o yaml```